L1 Visa Processing Time

 In this article, we consider how long the L-1 visa processing can take and what steps employers and workers can take to avoid delays with the application.

 Whether you are looking to establish a presence in the US, or if you are transferring multiple team members to lead on a key client account, the reason for transfer will usually be business or project-critical, making it important for employers to understand the timescales involved in petitioning for, and securing, the visa.

 L1 visa processing times vary by consular post, depending on caseload, and by application, with more complex or incomplete petitions taking longer.

-In addition, L1 petitions continue to be subject to considerable scrutiny.
-Petitioning companies and their employees are now required to do more than ever to establish eligibility under the L-1 route and to try and minimize L-1 visa processing times.
+Petitioning companies and their employees have to compile and submit extensive supporting documentation to establish eligibility under the L-1 route and to try and minimize L-1 visa processing times.
 Failure to provide a comprehensive submission can give cause for the adjudicator to delay the application and request further information from the applicant, or to reject the petition outright.

 L-1 visa application process

 To understand processing times, it helps to consider the various stages of the application process.

 First, the employer files form I-129 with USCIS on behalf of the employee.
 This should be filed at least 45 days before the commencement of US employment and must not be filed more than six months before employment begins.
 The time this takes to process depends on the service centre that manages it.
 The average time is between 2 to 4 months for standard L1 visa petition processing.